Brief Round-up for LGBTQ Employees in Bostock, Zarda, and Harris (Part 1 of 5)

 The briefs take different approaches to analyzing congressional activity since Title VII’s passage.
 Bostock’s brief argues offensively.
 First, it says that House and Senate reports from the enactment of the 1978 Pregnancy Discrimination Act indicate that the law’s purpose was to broaden the definition of sex discrimination to in order to cover “all forms of employment discrimination based on sex,” even those left unenumerated.
 Second, when Congress passed the Civil Rights Act of 1991, it ratified the expansive definition of sex discrimination established in Newport News (Title VII not limited to discrimination “that motivated its enactment”), Meritor (Title VII covers “sexual harassment” even absent economic impact), and Price Waterhouse because it left them undisturbed.
 Zarda’s brief reads defensively.
 It explains that the Court should read nothing into Congress’s failure to pass a law adding “sexual orientation” to Title VII’s list of protected categories because multiple inferences can be drawn from inaction.
 Moreover, the appearance of “sexual orientation” alongside “sex” in other statutes could be because Congress used two different terms for the same concept in order to guarantee coverage.
 Finally, Congress did not ratify a “settled understanding” that Title VII does not reach sexual orientation discrimination when it passed the Civil Rights Act of 1991, because most courts of appeals had not considered the issue and there is no evidence Congress was aware of the decisions of those that had.

 First, Stephens’s brief argues that when Harris fired her because she is transgender, it did so because of her sex in violation of Title VII.
 Because Harris would not have fired Stephens for presenting as a woman if she had been assigned female at birth, her termination was because of sex.
 Second, Harris fired her in violation of Title VII because she failed to conform to sex stereotypes.
-In the facts of this case, and in all cases where transgender employees face discrimination, the discrimination occurs because the employee does not meet the employer’s expectations of how people assigned male or female at birth should appear and behave in their daily lives.
+In all cases where transgender employees face discrimination, the discrimination occurs because the employee does not meet the employer’s expectations of how people assigned male or female at birth should appear and behave in their daily lives.

 Next, the brief asserts that there is no basis for carving transgender people out from Title VII’s bar against discrimination because of sex.
 First, there is no textual or structural evidence of exclusion.
 The text of the statute protects “individuals” as opposed to classes, so it does not matter if the employer would have fired both a transgender man and a transgender woman.
 Moreover, the statute’s only exception to the bar against sex discrimination, the bona fide occupational qualification (BFOQ), makes no mention of transgender employees.
 Second, the law draws its meaning from the clear text, even if its full range of applications was not anticipated by the enacting Congress.
 Title VII has been extended to protect employees from sex discrimination in multiple ways Congress may not have foreseen or intended, including cases of both different- and same-sex sexual harassment and cases in which men have been disadvantaged relative to women.
 While Congress has since passed up chances to explicitly protect transgender people under Title VII, it has also rejected opportunities to exclude transgender people from its scope.
 And the appearance of “gender identity” as a term distinct from “sex” in other statutes only indicates that Congress was taking a “belt-and-suspenders approach” to ensure coverage, even though sex alone would have been sufficient.